spotlightpa/poor-richard/content/about.md

 +++
 title = "About Spotlight PA"
-description = "Holding powerful private and public forces across Pennsylvania to account through urgent and compelling investigative journalism." hero-content = "The mission of **Spotlight PA** is to hold powerful private and public forces across Pennsylvania — especially government, business and special interests — to account through urgent and compelling investigative journalism that leads to change and the betterment of democracy, the state and all who live here." hero-background = "/img/bgs/capitol-bw.jpeg" hero-classes = "has-background-grey-light"
+description = "Holding powerful private and public forces across Pennsylvania to account through urgent and compelling investigative journalism."

 [menu]